Table of Contents

-The supply chain is essentially the backbone of any business: a living ecosystem that ensures the smooth, efficient, and consistent delivery of a product or service from a supplier to a customer.
-And if your supply chain is inefficient, ineffective, or fragmented, it could seriously hinder your commercial prospects.
-That's why it's critical to monitor and optimize relevant supply chain metrics.
+The supply chain is the backbone of any modern business: an ever-shifting ecosystem that ensures the smooth, efficient, and consistent delivery of products or services from a supplier to a client or customer.

-In this post, we will cover essential supply chain KPIs and deliver bits and details about the top 15 that you should track.
-Finally, we will show how to combine those metrics with the help of modern KPI software and create professional supply chain dashboards.
+In this post, we will cover essential supply chain KPIs and deliver essential insights about the 20 that you should track for improved logistics processes.
+We will also show you how to maximize the value of these supply chain performance metrics with the help of modern KPI software to create professional supply chain dashboards.

 But first, let's start with the basic definition.